Fair Resource Allocation in Weakly Coupled Markov Decision Processes: EXPERIMENTAL RESULTS

 \textbf{Experiment 1 (GGF-Optimality) \quad} We obtain optimal solutions using the OPT model for instances where $N \in \{3, 4, 5\}$, with each machine having $S=3$ states.
 We select indexable instances to apply the WIP method for comparison.
 Note that, the WIP method is particularly effective in this case as it solves the equivalent utilitarian problem (as demonstrated in the utilitarian reduction result in Section \ref{sec:symmetric-WCMDP}).
 In most scenarios with small instances, WIP performs near-GGF-optimal since resources are assigned impartially, making it challenging for CP-DRL to consistently outperform WIP.
 As shown in Figure \ref{fig:optimality}, the CP-DRL algorithm converges toward or slightly below the OPT values across the scenarios for the \textit{Exponential-RCCC} case.
 WIP performs better than the random agent but does not reach the OPT values, especially as the number of machines increases. {CP-DRL either outperforms or has an equivalent performance as WIP but consistantly outperforms the random policy.}

 \textbf{Experiment 2 (Flexibility) \quad} The fixed-size input-output design allows CP-DRL to leverage multi-task training (MT) with varying machine numbers and resources.
 We refer to this multi-task extension as CP-DRL(MT).
 We trained the CP-DRL(MT) with $N \in \{2, 3, 4, 5\}$, randomly switching configurations at the end of each episode over 2000 training episodes.
 CP-DRL(MT) was evaluated separately, and GGF values for WIP and RDM policies were obtained from 1000 Monte Carlo runs.
 The numbers following the plus-minus sign ($\pm$) represent the variance across 5 experiments with different random seeds in Table \ref{tab:performance1} and \ref{tab:performance2}.
 Variances for WIP and RDM are minimal and omitted, with bold font indicating the best GGF scores at each row excluding optimal values.
 As shown in Table \ref{tab:performance1}, CP-DRL(MT) consistently achieves scores very close to the OPT values as the number of machines increases from 2 to 4.
 For the 5-machine case, CP-DRL(MT) shows slightly better performance than the single-task CP-DRL.
 In Table \ref{tab:performance2}, the single- and multi-task CP-DRL agents show slight variations in performance across different machine numbers.
-For $N=5$, CP-DRL achieves the best GGF score, slightly outperforming WIP.
+For $N=5$, CP-DRL achieves the best GGF score, slightly outperforming WIP. {In both cases, the CP-DRL approach outperforms Vanilla-DRL, the three heuristic methods, and the random agent.}

-\textbf{Experiment 3 (Scalability) \quad} We assess CP-DRL scalability by increasing the number of machines while keeping the resource proportion at 0.1 for Exponential-RCCC instances.
+\textbf{Experiment 3 (Scalability) \quad} We assess CP-DRL scalability by increasing the number of machines while keeping the resource proportion at 0.1 for the \textit{Exponential-RCCC} instances.
 We refer to this scaled extension as CP-DRL(SC).
-Machine numbers vary from 10 to 100 to evaluate CP-DRL performance as the problem size grows.
+We vary the number of machines from 10 to 100 to evaluate CP-DRL performance as the problem size grows.
 We also use CP-DRL(SC), trained on 10 machines with 1 unit of resource, and scale it to tasks with 20 to 100 machines.
-Figure \ref{fig:combined}(a) shows CP-DRL and CP-DRL(SC) consistently achieve higher GGF values than WIP as machine numbers increase.
+Figure \ref{fig:combined}a shows CP-DRL and CP-DRL(SC) consistently achieve higher GGF values than WIP as machine numbers increase.
 CP-DRL(SC) delivers results comparable to separately trained CP-DRL, reducing training time while maintaining similar performance.
 Both WIP and CP-DRL show linear growth in time consumption per episode as machine numbers scale up.